plkumjorn/GrASP/README.md

 ## Attributes

-The current implementation of GrASP consists of five standard attributes (See line 61-144 in grasp.py).
+The current implementation of GrASP consists of six standard attributes (See line 61-144 in grasp.py).
 The full lists of tags for POS, DEP, and NER are from [SPACY](https://github.com/explosion/spaCy/blob/master/spacy/glossary.py).

 1. **TEXT attribute** of a token is the token in lower case.
 2. **POS attribute** of a token is the part-of-speech tag of the token according to [the universal POS tags](https://universaldependencies.org/u/pos/)